Bellman Value Decomposition for Task Logic in Safe Optimal Control: Simulation Results

 \subsection{Results}

-\textbf{(Q1): Value decomposition improves scalability with TL complexity.} We study two TL families of increasing complexity in a single-agent double-integrator environment.
-Breadth specifications combine a safety constraint with an increasing number of unordered \texttt{Finally} goals, while depth specifications contain nested \texttt{Finally} operators enforcing a fixed order.
-Results are shown in Fig.~\ref{fig:ablations}.
+\textbf{(Q1): Value decomposition improves breadth scalability with TL complexity.} To answer this question, we study the effect of an increasing $N$-$\mathcal{R}\mathcal{A}$-$\mathcal{A}$ spec., i.e. a $N$-\texttt{AND} of \texttt{Until} in a single-agent double integrator environment.
+The spec. requires an agent to visit $N$ targets in any order while maintaining safety.
+The problem is difficult because the number of paths grows exponentially.
+All methods solve the singular spec. but degrade as the number of specifications increases. \texttt{VDPPO} consistently outperforms all baselines as the breadth complexity of the TL spec. increases (Fig.\ref{fig:ablations}, left), demonstrating the effectiveness of Value decomposition in handling complex TL tasks.

-All methods solve the singular specification but degrade as the number of specifications increases.
-VDPPO consistently outperforms both baselines as the complexity of the TL specifications increases in both breadth and depth, demonstrating the effectiveness of value decomposition in handling complex TL tasks.
-This is particularly true in the depth case, where both baselines achieve $\leq 40\%$ success rate for a depth of $n=5$.
-This is because the probability of satisfying nested TL specifications by luck decreases exponentially with depth, making it difficult for non-decompositional methods to learn effective policies.
+\textbf{(Q2): Value decomposition improves depth scalability with TL complexity.} To answer this question, we study the effect of an increasing $N$-chain-of-$\mathcal{R}\mathcal{A}$ spec., i.e. a $N$-chain of \texttt{Until} predicates in a single-agent double integrator environment.
+The spec. requires an agent to visit $N$ targets in a fixed order while maintaining safety.
+Again, \texttt{VDPPO} consistently outperforms all baselines as the depth complexity of the TL spec. increases (Fig.\ref{fig:ablations}, right), achieving up to $128$ targets reliably.
+This is likely because the probability of randomly satisfying nested TL specifications decreases exponentially with depth, making it difficult for non-decompositional methods to learn effective policies.

-\textbf{(Q2): Value decomposition strongly helps with increasing number of agents.} Compared to the Breadth plot where we only increase the number of specifications, we scale both the number of agents and the number of specifications simultaneously and show the results in Fig.~\ref{fig:ablations}.
-Increasing the number of agents increases the action dimension, which increases the difficulty of exploration.
-This degrades the performance of all methods.
-However, VDPPO is least impacted by this and is the only method that solves the problem with $5$ agents.